 Students are expected to behave on the bus.
-It is the bus driver's responsibility to transport the students safely to and from school.
+It is the bus driver's responsibility to transport the students safely to and from school during field trips.
 The bus driver has complete authority over the students during this time.
-Disorderly conduct will be reported to the Principal and, if serious, will result in suspension of the privilege of riding the bus (RSA 189 State Statues.)
-Transportation of the suspended student becomes the responsibility of the parents.
+Disorderly conduct will be reported to the Principal and, if serious, will result in suspension of the privilege of riding the bus on future field trips (RSA 189 State Statues.)